Causal model: Transportability

 Causal models provide a vehicle for integrating data across datasets, known as transport, even though the causal models (and the associated data) differ.
-E.g., survey data can be merged with randomized, controlled trial data.
+For example, survey data can be merged with randomized, controlled trial data.
 Transport offers a solution to the question of external validity, whether a study can be applied in a different context.

 Where two models match on all relevant variables and data from one model is known to be unbiased, data from one population can be used to draw conclusions about the other.
 In other cases, where data is known to be biased, reweighting can allow the dataset to be transported.
 In a third case, conclusions can be drawn from an incomplete dataset.
 In some cases, data from studies of multiple populations can be combined (via transportation) to allow conclusions about an unmeasured population.
 In some cases, combining estimates (e.g., P(W|X)) from multiple studies can increase the precision of a conclusion.

 Do-calculus provides a general criterion for transport: A target variable can be transformed into another expression via a series of do-operations that does not involve any "difference-producing" variables (those that distinguish the two populations).
 An analogous rule applies to studies that have relevantly different participants.